 Marketing a business may have evolved over the years but being a confident communicator has been the constant driving a company’s message.
-In 2019, business owners benefited from creating an engagement connection online.
+In the past few years, business owners benefited from creating an engagement connection online.
 That’s not going away any time soon, in fact in the years to come sales growth will expand through conveying conviction, tapping into your company’s purpose, and humanizing stories.

 Communication is an essential part of everyday life, both verbal and non-verbal cues will reveal our emotions, our thoughts, and our needs in our personal and professional lives.
 Having good communication skills is critical to finalize a deal, maintain a relationship, or even make a point.